 “I started thinking about the myth of Narcissus and Echo and what it tells us about relationships,” Malkin says.
 He pondered his own childhood as a sensitive child with a mother who was often critical and pulled for attention, he says.
 “As I was thinking about the way I echoed her needs and feelings, I had this ‘aha’ moment that very often people who maintain a relationship to someone who is extremely narcissistic do end up sort of losing their voice,” he says.
 “They end up burying their needs and feelings and focusing on someone else.”
 He realized that, like Echo, people who struggle with echoism tend to give up their voice and echo the needs and feelings of others.

 Narcissism and echoism can be thought of as opposite ends of a spectrum.
 On the extreme end of narcissism is narcissistic personality disorder—people who need constant admiration.
-A little bit of narcissism, however, is okay; it’s normal to feel special once in a while, Malkin says.
+This narcissist can’t get enough praise and wants to be adored and flattered.
+However, a little bit of narcissism is okay; it’s normal to feel special once in a while, Malkin says.
 “If you think of narcissism as the drive to feel special, a little bit puts you in the center of the spectrum,” he says.
 “That’s where people who are happy and healthy can maintain big dreams, give and receive in relationships, and be warm and empathetic.
 They can be very ambitious, but they would never hurt anybody to get there.”

 More from Tonic: